 Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue equity shares were exercised or converted during the year.
 Diluted earnings per equity share is computed by dividing the net profit attributable to the equity holders of the Company by the weighted average number of equity shares considered for deriving basic earnings per equity share and also the weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
 Potential equity shares are deemed to be dilutive only if their conversion to equity shares would decrease the net profit per share from continuing ordinary operations.
-Potential dilutive equity shares are deemed to be converted as at the beginning of the period, unless they have been issued at a later date.
-Dilutive potential equity shares are determined independently for each period presented.
+Potential dilutive potential equity shares are deemed to be discussed at a later date.
+Dilutive potential equity shares are determined independently for each year presented.